codotype/codotype-flask-postgresql-generator/generator/base/templates/README.md

 docker-compose up -d
 ```

-*Note:* this also starta a Mongo-Express Admin instance running at `localhost:8080`
+*Note:* this also starts a Mongo-Express Admin instance running at `localhost:8081`

 ## Run Development Server